sonic-net/SONiC/doc/acl/Dynamic-ACL-Design.md

 ## Requirements

+- ACL rules are added with a TTL value
 - ACL rules are removed when TTL expired
-- Support TTL refreshment
+- ACL rules' TTL can be refreshed
-- The count down of TTL keeps going after warm-boot
+- ACL rules with TTL are kept after reboot

 ## Architecture Design